Skip to content

 Transparent pricing.

 Self-pay fees are confirmed in writing at the time of booking.
-If you have private insurance with Aviva, Alliance Healthcare or Vitality, please discuss this with us when booking so we can confirm cover and pre-authorisation.
+If you have private insurance with Aviva, Allianz, Alliance Healthcare, Bupa or Vitality, please discuss this with us when booking so we can confirm cover and pre-authorisation.
 NHS consultations and procedures at Queen Alexandra Hospital are arranged via your GP and have no charge to you.

 Recognised insurers